-Management Action: Periodically monitor the CLP population Periodic or when prompted Facilitator: Aquatic Plant & AIS Management Committee or Board of Commissioners Description: As discussed in the Aquatic Plant Section (3.4), CLP was first "officially" recorded from Mid Lake during 1979.
+Management Action: Periodically monitor the CLP population Timeframe: Periodic or when prompted Facilitator: Aquatic Plant & AIS Management Committee or Board of Commissioners Description: As discussed in the Aquatic Plant Section (3.4), CLP was first "officially" recorded from Mid Lake during 1979.
 Since that time, the CLP population has fluctuated greatly from being at undetectable levels in some years to imparting great recreational impediments in other years.
 CLP control strategies typically employ multiple years of directed herbicide treatments to exhaust the base of turions present within a waterbody.
 In instances where a large turion base may have already built up, such as in Mid Lake, lake managers and regulators question whether the repetitive annual herbicide strategies may be imparting more strain on the environment than the existence of the invasive species.

 The MLPMD does not feel that CLP management is appropriate for Mid Lake.
-As will be discussed in a subsequent management goal, the WDNR allows the MLPRD to treat CLP as any other plant and harvest it within predefined areas if it is present The MLPMD would give consideration to periodically monitoring the CLP population within Mid Lake, particularly during years where widescale and dense populations are being observed.
+As will be discussed in a subsequent management goal, the WDNR allows the MLPMD to treat CLP as any other plant and harvest it within predefined areas if it is present population within Mid Lake, particularly during years where widescale and dense populations are being observed.
 These surveys will help further the understanding of this species within Mid Lake.
 A lake-wide CLP mapping survey would be completed during mid- to late-June while the plant is at its peak growth stage for the year.
 It may be possible to couple the CLP mapping survey with the early-summer EWM Mapping Survey discussed within the previous management action.
-Action Steps: See description above